 Buchanan was born in Manhattan, NY.
 She holds an MFA from the Milton Avery Graduate School at Bard College and a BFA in Illustration from Parson School of Design.
-Buchanan uses video, animation, photographs, illustrations and drawings to create narratives of survival strategies.
-Buchanan’s work has been exhibited nationally and internationally at Syracuse International Film Festival, Studio Museum in Harlem, Site: Santa Fe, Slamdance International Film Festival, Hammer Museum/UCLA, Aspex Gallery, 57th Venice Biennale, Society of Illustrators, Everson Museum of Art, Munson Williams Proctor Museum of Art, Urban Video Projects, Rochester Contemporary Art Center, Recontres International Paris/Berlin among others.
-She teaches in the School of Art at Syracuse University, and lives in Syracuse NY and Southern California.
+Her work has screened at Syracuse International Film Festival, Studio Museum in Harlem, Site: Santa Fe, Slamdance International Film Festival, Hammer Museum/UCLA, Recontres International Paris/Berlin and 57th Venice Biennale, among others.
+She teaches in the School of Art at Syracuse University.

 Quinn was born in Portland Oregon and has a BFA in Printmaking & Painting from the Pacific Northwest College of Art in Portland Oregon, and a MFA in Sculpture from the New York State College of Art and Design at Alfred University in Alfred, NY.
 Quinn maintained a studio practice and teaching career at Pratt/Munson Williams Proctor Art Institute and Syracuse University.